Infrastrutture Wireless Italiane

-Infrastrutture Wireless Italiane S.p.A. or, in short form, INWIT S.p.A., is an Italian public company headquartered in Milan, which operates in the wireless network infrastructure sector.
+Infrastrutture Wireless Italiane S.p.A. or INWIT S.p.A., is an Italian public company headquartered in Milan, which operates in the wireless network infrastructure sector.

-With over eleven thousand towers, INWIT is currently Italy's major Tower Operator providing, as Neutral Host, widespread coverage throughout the country, hosting the transmission equipment for all main national operators.
+INWIT is Italy's major Tower Operator, providing widespread coverage across the country and hosting transmission equipment for all main national operators.
 In addition to hosting telco operators on its towers, INWIT is in the process of setting up a Distributed Antenna System (DAS) network that will guarantee excellent coverage in densely populated urban areas like some of Italy's historic centres and other public areas, as well as in large enclosed areas such as stadiums, railway stations, concert areas, historic villages, museums, hotels.

 History

 INWIT was founded on January 14, 2015, and has been operational since April 1, 2015 following the spin-off of the "Tower" branch of Telecom Italia.
 From 22 June 2015 INWIT is listed on the Milan Stock Exchange in the FTSE Italia Mid Cap index.
 During the initial public offering, the company raised €875.3 million, with a capitalization of around €2.2 billion.
 Currently the company has achieved a market capitalization of over €5.5 billion.

 On March 31, 2020, thanks to an agreement with Vodafone Group, the merger of Vodafone Towers Italia into INWIT was completed.